TatsuyaOsaki/Documentation-Lab/README.md

 # Documentation-Lab

-This is the documentation of Basic laboratory technique
+This is the documentation of Basic laboratory technique, Tatsuya Osaki

 https://tatsuyaosaki.github.io/Documentation-Lab/